2008 Chrysler Pacifica

 The instrument panel is shaped as one continuous enclosure that swoops from the back of the left front door across the center and around to the back of the right front door.
 Under that sweeping hood there's an improved set of instruments.
-The speedometer and tach graphics have been revised for 2007, and they are both more attractive and easier to read than the previous gauges.
+The speedometer and tach graphics are easy to read.

 We like the heating and air conditioning controls, and especially the automatic system, which includes Auto Hi and Auto Lo options.
 Either allows the climate controls to work automatically, but Auto Lo keeps the maximum fan speed low.
 That's perfect when you don't want the fan blasting away at full speed, but don't want to shut it off completely.
 Yet it's also easy for the driver to set the temperature, select the desired vents, and control the fan speed manually.

 Driving ImpressionsIn any trim level, the Chrysler Pacifica makes a very versatile vehicle.
 We consider it an excellent choice as the sole or primary vehicle for growing families.
-It handles more like a car than the typical sport-utility vehicle, and it makes a comfortable daily driver for hauling people or stuff to soccer practice or home from the building store.
-The Pacifica accelerates with gusto, thanks to a torquey new V6 engine, and available all-wheel drive adds security in snow country.
+It handles more like a minivan than the typical sport-utility vehicle, and it makes a comfortable daily driver for hauling people or stuff to soccer practice or home from the building store.
+The available 4.0-liter V6 provides decent acceleration, and available all-wheel drive adds security in snow country.
 It also has enough towing capability for a small trailer or camper

-The 4.0-liter V6, used in all but the base front-drive model, is new for 2007.
-This single cam engine delivers only an incremental increase in horsepower and torque (it's now rated 255 horsepower and 265 pound-feet of torque).
-But the new engine is much, much smoother for 2007 and more pleasant to operate than the engine it replaces.
-Moreover, it's matched to a new six-speed automatic transmission, which improves performance in all respects versus the 3.8?s four-speed automatic.
+The 4.0-liter V6 is used in all but the base front-drive model.
+This single-cam engine delivers 253 horsepower and 262 pound-feet of torque.
+It is smoother and more pleasant to operate than the base 3.8-liter V6.
+Moreover, it's matched to a six-speed automatic transmission, which improves performance in all respects versus the 3.8?s four-speed automatic.
 The gear ratios in the six-speed improve acceleration at low speed, yet reduce rpm at high speed, decreasing interior nois.
 Fuel economy is about the same for the two engines.
 The 3.8 is EPA rated at 16 mpg in the city and 243 mpg in the highway.
 Front-wheel drive models with the 4.0 are rated at 15/23 and all-wheel drive models get 14/22.

-With the new engine, the 2007 Pacifica feels more responsive than previous models, and its substantial curb weight is less obvious.
+With the 4.0, the Pacifica feels responsive.
 The transmission shifts down a gear smoothly and quickly, making quick merges or left-turns across traffic a no-sweat proposition.
 Moreover, the Pacifica cruises quietly at high speed, with no indication that the V6 is working hard to keep up.

 We found the Pacifica AWD delivered confident handling in the dry weather of California's wine country, swooping into curves with the accelerator floored.
 It also made quick work of slush and snow during winter in the upper Midwest.
 All a driver has to do is keep a light, steady foot on the gas pedal.
 The all-wheel drive and its control system take care of the rest, sending power to the tires that are gripping best and keeping the Pacifica rolling forward through the muck.

-The Chrysler Pacifica is an excellent all-purpose vehicle.
-It can fill just about any roll, but it's good looking and doesn't scream Soccer Squirts On Board!
+The Chrysler Pacifica is roomy, versatile, pleasant to drive and nice to look at.
 It accelerates quickly and corners reasonably well, which makes it pleasant to drive.
-The Pacifica Limited is luxurious, equipped with nearly all the bells and whistles.
-The base model is practical, and with essential safety equipment, family features and all-wheel drive, it still sells well below $30,000.
+The Pacifica Limited model is luxurious, equipped with nearly all the bells and whistles.
+The base model is practical, and with essential safety equipment, family features and all-wheel drive.

 NewCarTestDrive correspondent Tom Lankard reported from Northern California, with J.P.
-Vettraino reporting from Detroit.
+Vettraino in Detroit, and Kirk Bell in Chicago.